-- Understand how the Coronavirus Job Retention Scheme will operate and what wage costs can be reimbursed to employers.
+- Understand how the Coronavirus Job Retention Scheme operates and what wage costs can be reimbursed to employers.

-- Be aware that furloughed employees must not undertake any work for you other than training, during any time when they are designated as furloughed.
+- Be aware that furloughed employees must not undertake any work for you, other than training, during any time when they are designated as furloughed.

 - Consider if it is necessary to furlough all employees at the same time.

 - Obtain the employee's agreement to do no work, or not to work their full usual hours, and ensure that this is confirmed in writing.

 - If you are not able to top up the employee's pay, check if the contract allows the employee to be laid off without pay.